 I’m interested, what next?

-In Ealing we work with Governors for Schools (link is external) an independent school governor charity that provides free services for volunteers, schools and employers.
-Please go to their web page and complete the application form, not forgetting to state your interest in becoming a governor in an Ealing school.
+In Ealing we work with Governors for Schools an independent school governor charity that provides free services for volunteers, schools and employers.
+Together, we host an annual online session on what's involved and how to become a governor at an Ealing school.

-More information is also available at Inspiring governance (link is external).
+More information is also available at Inspiring governance.
 This service is supported and funded by the Department for Education.
 When applying again please state you are interested in an Ealing school.

 For more information about becoming a governor at an Ealing schools you can also contact us at email@example.com